elvisguillen/heightllc.com/src/pages/research/2018-06-12-pharmaceuticals-drug-pricing-trump-to-pharma-we-can-do-this-the-easy-way-or-we-can-do-this-the-hard-way.md

 ---
 contentType: blog
 title: >-
-  Pharmaceuticals & Drug Pricing: Trump To Pharma: We Can Do This The Easy Way, Or We Can Do This The Hard Way
+  Pharmaceuticals & Drug Pricing - Trump To Pharma: We Can Do This The Easy Way, Or We Can Do This The Hard Way
 path: >-
   /pharmaceuticals-&-drug-pricing-trump-to-pharma-we-can-do-this-the-easy-way-or-we-can-do-this-the-hard-way